 For now though, you’ll find what little we have heard, along with a wish list of the things that we hope the iPhone SE 3 will offer, below.

 Update: We've heard the iPhone SE 3 might not come out in 2021, as Apple wants fans of smaller smartphones to focus on the 'mini' installment of the iPhone 13 line.

 - What is it?
 The next affordable iPhone

 - When is it out?
 Possibly April but probably later

 - How much will it cost?
 Likely around $399 / £419 / AU$749

 The iPhone SE (2020) launched in April 2020, so if Apple goes with yearly launches then the iPhone SE 3 could land in April 2021 – but given that the company launched the first iPhone SE back in 2016, there’s no guarantee of that.

-While we’d take this with a pinch of salt, it’s unlikely that Apple would launch an iPhone SE 3 around the same time as that, further suggesting we might be waiting a while – although this 4G iPhone 12 could end up being the iPhone SE 3 in all but name.
+While we’d take this with a pinch of salt (not least because February has been and gone), it’s unlikely that Apple would launch an iPhone SE 3 around the same time as that, further suggesting we might be waiting a while – although this 4G iPhone 12 could end up being the iPhone SE 3 in all but name.

 So this is another thing that might land instead of or as the iPhone SE 3 – or maybe we’ll get an iPhone SE 3 and an iPhone SE 3 Plus.
 It's hard to say at this point.